 Yes, we did take your credit card when you made your reservation, but we have not charged you yet.
 When you arrive at our office, you may pay cash, Visa, Master Card, Discover, or American Express.
 We do offer a $5 per person discount for paying by cash.
 Please feel free to call our office for the total charge if you wish to pay by cash.
 We do pay sales tax, so you can expect your fare to be plus 6.5% Florida State Sales Tax.
 Please bring additional cash to tip the crew.

 What is your cancellation policy?

 Cancellation is 24 hours in advance to avoid being charged.
-We have limited seating on board the Schooner Freedom, so when you make your reservation with a credit card, your seat is saved and we will not give it away.
+We have limited seating onboard the Schooner Freedom, so when you make your reservation with a credit card, your seat is saved and we will not give it away.
 Once we reach our maximum capacity, we close that sail and we turn away parties.
-Because of this, we have a 24 hour cancellation policy.
-If you cancel within the 24 hour window and we are able to fill your seats, we will waive the charge.
+If you cancel within the 24-hour window and we are able to fill your seats, we will waive the charge.
 However, if you cancel and we are unable to fill your seats, your card will be charged full price.
 Cancellation 24 hours or more in advance will result in no charge.

 Where do we park?